 The reforestation of our Planet is an immediate necessity

-Some time ago I wrote about the huge effort by India and Pakistan to plant millions of trees to combat Climate Change.
+Some time ago I wrote about the immense effort by India and Pakistan to plant millions of trees to combat Climate Change.
 This is an example to follow by all countries in the world.

 Recently a beautiful story came to my attention.
 It is beautiful because the protagonist was, at that time, a 9-year-old German boy.
 His name is Felix Finkbeiner.